noahgibbs/madscience_octopress/source/index.markdown

 Get the class ebook, the Troubleshooting Guide and the "how-to" videos for only $99.
 You'll get free updates for life.

-You'll also get the software, for non-commercial use only.
-Use it on your own projects, but not for your employer or to sell a product.
+You'll also get full use of the software.

 Buy now for: <s>$99</s>$79